-Source: "Basic Survey on Labour Unions", Employment, Wage and Labour Welfare Statistics Office to the Director-General for Statistics and Information Policy, MHLW

-"Labour Force Survey", Statistics Bureau, Ministry of Internal Affairs and Communications
+Source: "Basic Survey on Labour Unions", Statistics and Information Department, Minister's Secretariat, MHLW "Labour Force Survey", Statistics Bureau, Ministry of Internal Affairs and Communications

 - (Note) 1.
 The number of employees indicates the figures for June in the respective years of the Labour Force Survey. - 2.
 "Estimated unionization rate" was calculated by dividing the number of labour union members by number of employees. - 3.
 The number of labour union members indicates that of unit labour unions up to 1952 and that of unitary labour unions from 1953 onward.
-The same applies to the calculation of "the estimated unionization rate".
-The survey method of "the Labour Force Survey" (Statistics Bureau, Ministry of Internal Affairs and Communications) that investigates "the number of employees" was revised in 1953 and 1967, and the differences in the number of employees due to the 1967 revision was retroactively applied to that of 1953 and later years. - 4.
+The same applies to the calculation of the estimated unionization rate.
+The survey method of the Labour Force Survey that investigates the number of employees was revised in 1953 and 1967, and the differences in the number of employees due to the 1967 revision was retroactively applied to that of 1953 and later years. - 4.
 The number of employees and estimated unionization rate in 2011 were calculated using estimated figures of June 2011 from the "Complementary Estimate of the Great East Japan Earthquake for the Labour Force Survey" published in April 2012 by the Statistics Bureau of the Ministry of Internal Affairs and Communications.
 Care should therefore be taken with time-series comparison.